 Premises Liability Lawyers Serving Lombard, St. Charles, Naperville, and Bloomingdale

 In Illinois, there are many building codes in place to keep occupants, guests, and patrons safe.
 When property owners and managers fail to keep their buildings up to code, there is increased risk of accidents, serious injuries, and fatalities.
 If you or someone close to you has suffered injury or wrongful death due to a building code violation, you may be entitled to compensation under premises liability law.

-For over 40 years, Mevorah Law Offices LLC has represented victims of accidents resulting from building code violations throughout northern Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has represented victims of accidents resulting from building code violations throughout northern Illinois.
 We have established a strong track record of success recovering full damages for clients in such cases.
 Our attorneys are skilled litigators inside the courtroom and strong negotiators outside of court, and we put our experience to work to aggressively advocate for the interests of our clients.